ExpressVPN vs. Avast SecureLine VPN 2025: Speed and Support Determine the Winner

 Avast SecureLine VPN

-• Smart VPN feature automatically connects when needed
+• Smart VPN automatically activates when you need it

 In this article